 What if a shareholder dies or becomes incapacitated?

-Complications can quickly arise in the event of death or mental incapacity of a shareholder and having the procedures to apply in such situations clearly documented can avoid unnecessary stress and confusion.
+Complications can quickly arise in the event of a death of a shareholder or mental incapacity of a shareholder and having the procedures to apply in such situations clearly documented can avoid unnecessary stress and confusion.
 Without clear provisions an executor or attorney may become involved in the company in a way that was never envisaged by the original shareholders.

-Top 5 tips and hints
+Top 5 tips for Shareholders' Agreements

-- Relationship between the shareholders and directors – if the shareholders want to have approval over certain matters in the day to day running of the company it should be set out in the shareholders agreement.
+- Relationship between the shareholders and directors – if the shareholders want to have approval over certain matters in the day-to-day running of the company it should be set out in the Shareholders' Agreement.
 The shareholders can also have the right to appoint (and dismiss) individuals as directors.

-- Key issues for the shareholders and voting rights in relation to these.
-For example, there may be certain things that are so important to the shareholders they don’t want them to happen without unanimous consent.
+- Key issues for the shareholders and voting rights in relation to these – for example, there may be certain things that are so important to the shareholders they don’t want them to happen without unanimous consent.

-- Dividends – in what way are the profits of the company to be distributed.
+- Dividends – in what way are the profits of the company to be distributed?
 There may be shareholder debt which is a priority or the shareholders may want to specify an amount for reinvestment annually.

 - Leaving the company – what if a shareholder wants to sell their shares or in what circumstances will they be required to sell their shares, at what price and who to?
-These provisions are often described as good leaver and bad leaver provisions and are best agreed before any need to transfer shares arises.
+These provisions are often described as good leaver and bad leaver provisions and are best agreed upon before any need to transfer shares arises.